 35.5.3 Rules for EHT sounding protocol sequences

 An EHT non-TB sounding sequence is initiated by an EHT beamformer with an individually addressed EHT NDP Announcement frame comprising exactly one STA Info field, followed after SIFS by an EHT sounding NDP.
-The EHT beamformee responds after SIFS with an EHT Compressed Beamforming/CQI frame.
+The EHT beamformee responds after SIFS with EHT Compressed Beamforming/CQI frame(s) carried in an EHT MU PPDU that has the same bandwidth as the soliciting EHT NDP Announcement frame.

 Proposed text change in Page 410 Line 53 of D1.31:

-An EHT beamformee that receives an EHT NDP Announcement frame from an EHT beamformer with which it is associated and that contains the EHT beamformee’s MAC address in the RA field (indicating a non-TB sounding sequence) and also receives an EHT sounding NDP a SIFS after the EHT NDP Announcement frame shall transmit its EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP.
-The TXVECTOR parameter CH_BANDWIDTH for the PPDU containing the EHT compressed beamforming/CQI report shall be set to indicate a bandwidth not wider than that indicated by the RXVECTOR parameter CH_BANDWIDTH of the EHT sounding NDP.
+An EHT beamformee that receives an EHT NDP Announcement frame from an EHT beamformer with which it is associated and that contains the EHT beamformee’s MAC address in the RA field (indicating a non-TB sounding sequence) and also receives an EHT sounding NDP a SIFS after the EHT NDP Announcement frame shall transmit its EHT compressed beamforming/CQI report a SIFS after the EHT sounding NDP, using an EHT MU PPDU with the same bandwidth as the EHT NDP Announcement frame.

 CID 7073, 7926, 5562 and 6060